xmartlabs/xmartlabs.github.io/_posts/2018-12-20-Introducing-ProjectHub-for-Android.md

 #### Import or create projects

 Select an existing project and import it to your device to start working on it or create a new one from scratch.
+Even without an active internet connection, you'll still be able to see your imported projects.

 #### Manage your imported projects